-Syntax INCLUDE UIMSDEFS FROM UIMS-TOOLS INCLUDE UIMSCOMMON FROM UIMS-

-TOOLS

-CALL GetPointerPos(Context, Contact,

-vHPos, vVPos, vErr)
+CALL GetPointerPos(Context, Contact, vHPos, vVPos, vErr)

-Syntax elements Context: The handle of the application context.
-Contact: The handle of a contact.
-If this parameter is zero the position is returned relative to the screen. vHPos: A variable in which to return the horizontal coordinate of the pointer's position. vVPos: A variable in which to return the vertical coordinate of the pointer's position. vErr: This is a variable that must be supplied to return the completion status of the subroutine.
-It will contain a UIMS error code if an error
+Contact The handle of a contact.
+If this parameter is zero the position is returned relative to the screen.

+vHPos A variable in which to return the horizontal coordinate of the pointer's position.

+vVPos A variable in which to return the vertical coordinate of the pointer's position.

-See also SetPointerPos.
-The values returned will depend on the coordinate mode (text or graphics) currently selected for the application context.
-Comments GetPointerPos returns the position of the pointer's hot spot.
-If a contact is specified, the values returned specify the position relative to the top left-hand corner of the contact's client area (position 0,0); otherwise, the position is relative to the top left-hand corner of the screen. has occurred or will be zero for successful completion.
+vErr This is a variable that must be supplied to return the completion status of the subroutine.
+It will contain a UIMS error code if an error has occurred, values returned specify the position relative to the top left-hand corner of the contact's client area (position 0,0); otherwise the position is relative to the top left-hand corner of the screen.